 When you come into the room, try to radiate energy.
-This doesn't mean leaping over desks - but walk in briskly, cheerfully, and as if you have been looking forward to this conversation.
-Hopefully, your enthusiasm will be contagious and the interviewer will think, "Here's a really alert candidate."
+Walk in briskly, cheerfully, and as if you have been looking forward to this conversation.

 Watch Your Body Language.